What Causes Brain Fog? The Science Behind Why Your Mind Goes Blank

 Does ADHD cause brain fog?

-ADHD is associated with structural and functional differences in prefrontal dopamine and noradrenaline signalling that produce cognitive symptoms — slow processing, working memory difficulties, difficulty sustaining attention — that are indistinguishable in quality from stress- or sleep-related brain fog.
+ADHD is associated with structural and functional differences in how the brain handles dopamine and noradrenaline that produce cognitive symptoms — slow processing, working memory difficulties, difficulty sustaining attention — that are indistinguishable in quality from stress- or sleep-related brain fog.
 These symptoms are amplified when ADHD co-occurs with poor sleep, anxiety, or high cognitive load.
 Many adults discover an ADHD diagnosis while investigating persistent brain fog.

 How long does brain fog last?